BMWangechi/plp-database-module-2025-wk-7a-psd-07/README.md

 - In the table above, the **Products column** contains multiple values, which violates **1NF**.
 - **Write an SQL query** to transform this table into **1NF**, ensuring that each row represents a single product for an order

+- -- Create a new table to store the normalized data CREATE TABLE ProductDetail_1NF (
+    OrderID INT,
+    CustomerName VARCHAR(255),
+    Product VARCHAR(255)
+);

+-- Insert the normalized data into the new table INSERT INTO ProductDetail_1NF (OrderID, CustomerName, Product) SELECT OrderID, CustomerName, TRIM(SUBSTRING_INDEX(SUBSTRING_INDEX(Products, ',', n.n), ',', -1)) AS Product FROM ProductDetail
+JOIN (SELECT 1 AS n UNION ALL SELECT 2 UNION ALL SELECT 3 UNION ALL SELECT 4 UNION ALL SELECT 5) n ON CHAR_LENGTH(Products) - CHAR_LENGTH(REPLACE(Products, ',', '')) >= n.n -

 ---

 ### Question 2 Achieving 2NF (Second Normal Form) 🧩